Sajantoor/Rush-Hour-Solver/readme.md

 public ArrayList<Car> getBlockingNStepsBackwardsCarList(Car[][] board) {...}
 ```

-Another important tweak in the heuristics, is that when creating a new board state, we added a choice to whether generate a sophisticated heuristics, or not generate a simple one/ not generate any.
+Another important tweak in the heuristics, is that when creating a new board state, we added a choice to whether generate a sophisticated heuristics, or not generate a simple one / not generate any.
-This is needed to compare the performance of A* with actual performance of bfs, as bfs should not waste time computing some heuristics.
+This is needed to compare the performance of A* with actual performance of BFS, as BFS should not waste time computing some heuristics.
 Also this supports the idea of not generating the heuristics eveytime we create a new state, as we might have already computed heuristics for such board configuration before.

-### A*
+### A* Traversal

 ---
 Another class in our solution is called `Graph`.
-It contains implementations of bfs and A* traversals.
+It contains implementations of BFS and A* traversals.

-We will not talk about bfs, as it is a simple algorithm, and we did not add any modifications to it.
+We will not talk about BFS, as it is a simple algorithm, and we did not add any modifications to it.

 A few things to note about our A* implementation: